zlatko-michailov/abc/doc/concepts/diagnostics.md

 For more information, visit the [Tagging](tagging.md) concept.

 ## Further Reading
-For guidance and examples on how to code diagnostic calls throughout your program, visit the [Diagnostics](../tutorials/diagnostics.md) tutorial.
+For guidance and examples on how to code diagnostic calls throughout your program, visit tutorial [How to Enable Diagnostics in Your Program](../tutorials/diagnostics.md).